shivakumarhl/Airbnb-Data-Analysis/README.md

 # Airbnb-Data-Analysis

-Extracted raw Airbnb customer review data on Airbnb price listing of various bedrooms across state from the Kaggle website
+Extracted raw Airbnb  review data on Airbnb price listing of various bedrooms across state from the Kaggle website

 Performed data cleaning and expelled the null values using Excel